Copyright Information and Citation Guide

 Images of maps taken from John Strype's 1720 edition of John Stow's Survey of London, John Rocque's 26 Inch to the Mile Map of London, Westminster & Southwark, and Christopher and John Greenwood's 1827 Map of London, are reproduced here under license from Motco Enterprises Limited.
 Please do not reproduce these materials without permission.
 Inquiries may be made to Motco Enterprises Limited, The Court House, Shamley House, Shamley Green, Guildford GU5 OUB, UK.
 E-mail: enquiries@motco.com.
 Website: http://www.motco.com.

-All images used on webpages in this website belong to the original copyright holders, and should not be used without prior permission.
+All other images used on webpages in this website belong to the original copyright holders, and should not be used without prior permission.
 Details of the origins and copyright of all images used may be found with the relevant picture.
-To obtain this information, in most browsers you can right-click on the image, select "Properties" from the drop-down menu and look either in "alternate text" or "title text" for the source information.
-Alternatively you can find the information by viewing the source code of the page (normally "View|Source" via the menu or the keyboard shortcut Ctrl-U).

 For permission to use these images we would like to express our thanks to the Alfred Dunhill Museum and Archive; Birmingham Museums & Art Gallery; the British Library; City of Westminster Archives Centre; the Guildhall Library, Corporation of London; the Fitzwilliam Museum, Cambridge; the Hampshire Record Office; the London Topographical Society; Mark Herber (for permission to use images from his Legal London: A Pictorial History [Chichester, 1999] and Criminal London: A Pictorial History from Medieval Times to 1939 [Chichester, 2002]); the Mercers' Company, Mercers' Hall, Ironmonger Lane, London EC2V 8HE; the Museum of London; John Seed; The Lewis Walpole Library, Yale University; Buckinghamshire County Council; Queen Elizabeth II and the Royal Collection; the Tate; Tim Hitchcock; The Times; Matthew Cragoe; Tony Clayton; the University of Sheffield; and the Victoria and Albert Museum.